What does Future Super invest in?

 When we launched in 2014, Future Super was the first super fund to not invest in fossil fuel companies and remains the only super fund to screen out diversified fossil fuel companies and companies providing significant services and financing to the fossil fuel industry.

 At Future Super we use a three-step process to ensure your money is invested in companies that can both grow your super savings and build a better world.
-You can see our strict ethical screens here.
+You can see our full screening strategy here.

 First, out with the bad: our negative screen rules out harmful and destructive industries like fossil fuels, detention centres, live animal export, nuclear, tobacco and more.

 Second, in with the good: our positive screen ensures we actively seek out companies that are doing social and environmental good, such as renewable energy, healthcare, education and IT.
 You can view a full list of the companies we invest in here.

 Finally, our team look for positive industries like solar farms and other impact investments to add to the portfolio.
 Our renewable energy portfolio includes the Bald Hills Wind Farm in Victoria and the Lake Bonney battery in South Australia.